Leadership Coaching for Changing Conditions

 There are four kinds of power in organizations: the power of position, the power of personal authority, the power of expertise, and the power of connections.
 Of these, the power of connections is most important.
 Yet women often focus upon building up their content expertise, while men build the connections they need to insure success.
 I see it all the time: a woman comes into a new position, keeps her head down, and devotes her efforts to mastering the details of her work.
 A man comes into a new position and immediately begins looking around for people who can help him get the job done.

 There is a paradox here, because women are often great at building relationships.
 Yet they are not always so good at leveraging relationships, or using them to achieve an advantage.
 Leverage implies intentionality, a quid pro quo that women may be uncomfortable in asserting.
-Even highly placed senior women report having inhibitions about being seen as “using people” if they blur the lines between friendship and let’s-make-a-deal.
+Even highly placed senior women report fearing that they will be perceived as “using people” if they blur the lines between friendship and let’s-make-a-deal.
 As a result, their personal webs remain distinct from their operational webs, and neither evolves into the kind of strategic webs that support high-level influence.

-What is required to move this situation forward?
 First, women often need help in avoiding the trap of over-valuing expertise.
 Expertise is a given at the leadership level, but being expert does not secure influence.
 Strategic power results from having allies who support what you are trying to achieve.
 Women often need help in identifying potential allies (who may be but are not necessarily friends) and figuring out what will take to cultivate them.
 This in turn requires knowing what to ask of allies (the quid part of the equation) and being explicit about what those allies can expect in return (the quo).
-A woman may also need coaching to recognize how her allies can benefit from their association with her.
+A woman may also need leadership coaching to recognize how her allies can benefit from their association with her.
 This moves her past the fear of feeling like a user or a beggar and positions her as a player.

 Women often ask me how they can develop a more powerful leadership presence.
 Should they work on their voices, their clothing, their posture?
 Is where a woman chooses to sit in a meeting important?
 These details are important, but my work has convinced me that the real key to establishing a strong leadership presence is the ability to be fully present.
-There’s a reason the two words are linked.
+The two words are linked for a reason.

 Being fully present is a challenge for everyone in our 24/7 environment, where the desire to be efficient tempts us to do several things at once, to respond rather than being intentional in our actions, or to lose our centeredness as we race through our tasks.
 But the problem is particularly pressing for women, who often pride themselves on their multitasking ability, whose radar-like notice can diminish their capacity to remain grounded, and who routinely manage multiple responsibilities at work and at home.

-My coaching practice with men is relatively new.
+My leadership coaching practice with men is relatively new.
 I began offering it because there are few resources available to help men navigate the new terrain in regard to women.
 Most of the men I work with have faced some challenges in working with female clients, customers, bosses and colleagues.
 Yet they recognize that the ability to work well and productively with women has become a career imperative.
 They want to do a good job of it, but they need some tools.
-Because most organizations were developed on what might be called the male watch, male values are often assumed to be the norm.
+Because most organizations were developed on what might be called the male watch, leaders often presume that male values are the norm.
 As a result, male behaviors that cause difficulty with women often take place on auto-pilot.
 Once men recognize what’s happening, they know what to do.

 Identifying stumbling blocks

 In 2011 I conducted a series of wide-ranging interviews with male executives and coaches in order to identify the problems that inhibit men from working well with women.
 These are: problems with sexual attraction, the fear of rejection, a concern that women will talk about them with other women, the perception that women have unfair advantages, and issues with trust.
 These problems are often rooted in strong emotions or past experiences and they present authentic stumbling blocks.
-Yet they are rarely acknowledged or discussed because of the fear of political incorrectness.
-Coaching can provide a safe haven for addressing these inhibitions in frank and probing ways and devising solutions that address them.
+Yet we rarely acknowledge or discuss them for fear of being viewed as political incorrect.
+Leadership coaching can provide a safe haven for addressing these inhibitions in frank and probing ways and devising solutions that address them.

-A man may interpret her caveat as evidence that she doesn’t have his interests at heart and cannot be trusted to support him.
-Or he may decide that, since she’s willing to quibble with him in public, she might do the same with important customers and so is not to be trusted around them.
-His response is understandable, yet it shows him to be blind to the fact that, from her perspective, what she demonstrated in the meeting was a willingness to put his interests first.
+A man may interpret her caveat as evidence that she doesn’t have his interests at heart.
+Or he may decide that, since she’s willing to quibble with him in public, she might do the same with important customers.
+In either case, he may conclude he cannot trust her.
+This response is understandable, yet it shows him to be blind to the fact that, from her perspective, what she actually demonstrated in the meeting was a willingness to put his interests first.

 This man needed a protocol for identifying and surmounting his tendency to project his own motivations on women.
 This required that he begin talking to women in a way designed to elicit useful information rather than short-circuiting to what he assumed spurred their behavior.
-Once he had a script—a template of specific questions that enabled him to develop accurate information–– he became adept in talking to people with different values, and was recognized in his company for this skill.
-This capacity also enabled him to develop a more accurate radar when it came to knowing when to trust women and judging which women to trust.
+Once he had a script-a template of specific questions that enabled him to develop accurate information– he became adept in talking to people with different values..
+This enabled him to develop a more accurate radar when it came to trusting women.

-For example, a male consultant noticed that a female colleague’s ideas were routinely given short shrift during meetings.
+For example, a male consultant noticed his peers routinely giving short shrift when a female colleague made suggestions during meetings.
 He wondered why she didn’t push back, then decided to speak up himself.
-The next time he observed her being overlooked, he made a point of noting that she seemed to be contributing the best ideas.
+The next time he observed others overlooking her contributions, he made a point of noting that she seemed to be offering the best ideas.
 Several of his male colleagues seemed startled; they had barely registered that she was in the room.
-But she noticed, and she and the other women present were quick spread the word.
-The consultant soon found that he was perceived as a champion of women throughout the organization, even in its overseas offices.
-This halo effect turned out to be extremely useful when a woman was appointed to head up his division.
-He had credibility with her from the day she walked in the office.
+But she noticed.
+And she and the other women present were quick spread the word.
+The consultant soon found that women across the organization perceived him as a champion.
+He benefitted from this halo effect when several years later a woman was appointed to head up his division As he noted, “I had credibility with her from the day she walked into the office.”

 The vision thing

-Differences in male and female perceptual patterns–– such as I outlined earlier–– can make it difficult for men to understand and appreciate what women’s potential for strategic contribution.
-Women know this and are sensitive to it.
-Men—often acting on FAEs–– are less apt to register when this occurs.
+Differences in male and female perceptual patterns– such as I outlined earlier– can make it difficult for men to understand and appreciate women’s potential for strategic contribution.
 Not only does this dynamic have a negative impact on a man’s ability to gain a woman’s trust, it also results in the loss of potentially vital insights.
 The journalist Tom Friedman likes to quote a senior engineer at Siemens who lamented, “If Siemens only knew what Siemens really knows, we’d be the greatest company on earth.”
 A prime reason organizations have trouble knowing what they really know is that women’s observations and insights get filtered out.